 The San Bushmen are hunter-gatherers and were the first nations of Southern Africa, between Botswana, Namibia, South Africa, Zimbabwe and Angola.
-Nowadays majority of the San Bushmen live in the Kalahari regions of Botswana and Namibia with smaller groups in South Africa, Angola and Zimbabwe.
+Nowadays the majority of the San Bushmen live in the Kalahari regions of Botswana and Namibia with smaller groups in South Africa, Angola, and Zimbabwe.
 As a non-violent group, the San have been pushed from the fertile lands they once occupied in areas of Southern Africa.
 Fleeing the more violent tribes, the San finally settled in the harsh Kalahari Desert and have etched out an existence here for thousands of years.
-In more recent times, the San have been moved from these Kalahari lands by governments to create national parks, wildlife reserves and farming.
+In more recent times, the San have been moved from these Kalahari lands by governments to create national parks, wildlife reserves, and farming.
 They have once again been marginalized and moved into camps, but unfortunately, they are unable to maintain their traditional way of life.

 Nowadays there are several settlements around Namibia and Botswana and thanks to tourism efforts, the San are once again able to practice parts of their old traditions.
 Hunting is still forbidden in Botswana, so the San are unable to maintain this element of their incredible tracking and survival skills.
 The San have received international attention for their incredible survival and hunting skills as well as their wealth of indigenous knowledge of the fauna and flora of Southern Africa.

 Their tracking skills are second to none and they are able to follow an animal through virtually any type of terrain.
 They use various methods to hunt animals including the setting of traps, but their main method is the use of bow and arrow.
-They apply a poison to the arrow heads so that when the arrow penetrates the animal, the poison will slowly kill it, often taking hours and sometimes days.
-They will also eat birds’ eggs, tortoises and anything else they can find.
+They apply poison to the arrowheads so that when the arrow penetrates the animal, the poison will slowly kill it, often taking hours and sometimes days.
+They will also eat birds’ eggs, tortoises, and anything else they can find.
 They are not at all wasteful and will only kill what they need and will then utilize the whole animal.

 Historically, the San would have migrated across all parts of Southern Africa making their homes in caves or temporary grass huts, but as borders were formed and national parks created, they were forced to settle in a more permanent location.
-Within San communities there is no chief or hierarchy and decisions are made by group consensus.
+Within San communities, there is no chief or hierarchy, and decisions are made by group consensus.

 Stanley Safaris’ preferred lodges and camps that include the most authentic San Bushmen experiences.
 Today, families of San work with several lodges and camps in Botswana where they take guests on educational walks to teach them a little about their traditions and cultures.
 At the moment, this is the only way they are able to maintain any form of their past cultures.
 Some lodges hire San as trackers because of their incredible skills.
 Having experienced several San walks, below are some of the camps and lodges that offer some of the more authentic experiences.
 We have also partnered with some of these camps to offer our guests an even more immersive San Bushman experience – see blow for more info.